 - Objective establishment.
 A Specific, Measurable, Achievable, Relevant, and Timely (SMART) model is excellent for creating both long-term and short-term objectives.
 Here, it is vital to make sure that every sub-goal ultimately serves the original purpose.

 - Impact and values alignment.
-Your nonprofit strategic plan will describe the correlation between the organization’s internal values and the impact you’re aiming to make.
-Outlining the values also helps all contributors to feel unified and collaborate more effectively.
+Your nonprofit strategic plan helps describe the correlation between the organization’s internal values and the impact you’re aiming to make.
+Outlining the values also lets all contributors feel unified and collaborate more effectively.

 Tip: Good indicators of goodwill and compassion in the nonprofit’s culture are transparency, integrity, and accountability of every member.